• Skip to primary navigation

 Make sure the melted chocolate is not hot while mixing in the cream.
 It should be at room temperature.

 Cream – Use only heavy whipping cream for making the mousse.
-In India, I have tried making this eggless chocolate mousse with Mother Dairy, D’lecta Cream and the result was satisfying.
+In India, I have tried making this eggless chocolate mousse with Mother Dairy and D’lecta Cream, and the result was satisfying.

-Make sure cream, and the mixing bowl is chilled or cold to touch before whipping.
-During the summer season, keep the bowl and the whisk attachment in the fridge for few minutes before whipping the cream.
+Ensure the cream and the mixing bowl are chilled or cold to the touch before whipping.
+During the summer season, keep the bowl and the whisk attachment in the fridge for a few minutes before whipping the cream.
 This reduces the whipping time.

 Do not whip the cream for too long.
 We need only soft peaks like soft-serve ice cream and not stiff peaks.
 Chocolate will not mix properly in the stiff cream.